shaunsmith/functionslab/README.md

 With Docker successfully installed it's time to move on to functions.
 Functions as a Service (FaaS) platforms provide a way to deploy code to the cloud without having to worry about provisioning or managing any compute infrastructure.

-The goal of the open source Fn project is to provide a functions platform that you can run anywhere--on your laptop or in the cloud.
-And Fn is the basis of Oracle Functions, a fully managed serverless FaaS platform running in Oracle Cloud.
+Oracle Functions is a fully managed serverless FaaS platform running in Oracle Cloud.
+Functions uses open source Fn Project as it's underlying FaaS platform.

+Fn Project can run anywhere - on your laptop or in the cloud.
 With Fn you can develop locally and deploy to the cloud knowing your functions are running on *exactly* the same underlying platform.

 ### Section 3.1 - Setup Local Development Environment